-The applicant conduct a Stage 1-2 Archaeological Assessment prepared by a licensed archaeologist and receive clearance from the Ministry of Heritage, Sport, Tourism & Culture prior to the issuance of a building permit.
-The Archaeological Assessment must cover the areas of the site proposed for disturbance, be accepted by the Ministry and be to the satisfaction of the Niagara Region prior to clearance of this condition.
+- The applicant conduct either a Stage 1-2 Archaeological Assessment prepared by a licensed archaeologist and receive clearance from the Ministry of Heritage, Sport, Tourism & Culture prior to the issuance of a building permit.
+The Archaeological Assessment must cover the areas of the site proposed for disturbance, and be accepted by the Ministry prior to clearance of this condition.
 The licensed archaeologist may recommend further archaeological analysis or preservation steps be taken.
-No demolition, grading or other soil disturbances shall take place on the subject land prior to the issuance of a Ministry letter confirming that all archaeological resource concerns have been mitigated and meet licensing and resource conservation requirements.
+No demolition, grading or other soil disturbances shall take place on the subject land prior to the issuance of a Ministry letter confirming that all archaeological resource concerns have been mitigated and meet licensing and resource conservation requirements; or - The applicant apply for, and obtain a building permit for the proposed garage specifying a floating slab on-grade foundation. - Ensure no plumbing fixtures, living space or bedrooms are provided in the building permit for the proposed garage.